Southern question: Historical research

-Recent research has shown that before the unification there were no substantial economic differences between the south and the north in terms of per capita product and industrialization, although there were, however, serious critical issues in the social indicators of the south (education, life expectancy, poverty), due to the general backwardness of the southern territory and the rest of rural Italy.
+According to the journalist, writer and essayist Paolo Mieli, from the work by Vittorio Daniele and Paolo Malanima, Il divario Nord-Sud in Italia 1861-2011 (Rubbettino), it can be seen that in the years of unification the territories of the Kingdom of the Bourbons had economic conditions quite similar to those of the northern areas and that the GDP per capita of the south was even higher, albeit slightly, than that of northern Italy.
+In the years following the unification, major public works were carried out in the south, including the improvement of the already poor southern road network and, in particular, the construction of a railway network, which before 1860 was limited to about 100 km around Naples.
+The total cost of these works was very high, as shown in history of rail transport in Italy.
+Into the 2010s, research showed that before the unification there were no substantial economic differences between the south and the north in terms of per capita product and industrialisation, although there were serious critical issues in the social indicators of the south (education, life expectancy, and poverty) due to the general backwardness of the southern territory and the rest of rural Italy.
 Other authors have been critical of the thesis that there were no substantial economic differences between the north and the south at the time of unification.
 According to other studies at the time of unification, the difference in per capita income was estimated to be 15–20% greater in the north than in the south, a figure derived not only from an analysis of the number of people employed, but also of the size and competitive capacity of industrial establishments.
 Other studies estimate the difference in per capita income to be 25% greater in the northwest than in the south.